salesking/json_schema_tools/README.md

 reader.registry
 ```

-## Object to Schema JSON
+## Object to JSON  - from Schema

 As you probably know such is done e.g in rails via object.to_json.
 While using
 this might be simple, it has a damn big drawback: There is no transparent
 contract about the data-structure, as rails simply uses all fields defined in the
 database(ActiveRecord model).
-With each migration you are f***ed
+One side-effect: With each migration you are f***ed

 A schema provides a public contract about an object definition.
 Therefore an
-internal object is converted to it's schema version on delivery(API access).
+internal object is converted to it's public(schema) version on delivery(API access).
 First the object is converted to a hash containing only the properties(keys)
 from its schema definition.
 Afterwards it is a breeze to convert this hash into
 JSON, with your favorite generator.